imacrayon/alpine-ajax/docs/reference.md

 ### Multiple Targets

-You can replace multiple elements from a single server response by separating `id`s with a space.
+`x-target` can replace multiple elements from a single server response by separating `id`s with a space.

-Here's an expanded comment list example:
+In this comment list example note that the `x-target` attribute on the `<form>` targets two elements:

 ```html
 <h2>Comments (<span id="comments_count">1</span>)</h2>